 Initializing the quest script

-What's left is initializing the quest script
+What's left is initializing the quest script.
+It won't work

 correctly as long as the variable

-is not set to the maximum
+maxPlayerLevel is not set to the maximum

 player level.